RubixML/ML/docs/faq.md

 Here you will find answers to the most frequently asked questions.

 ## Is Machine Learning the same thing as AI?
 Machine Learning is a subset of Artificial Intelligence (AI) that focuses on using data to train a computer to perform tasks.
-While machine learning (ML) has contributed substantially to the field of AI, other non-learning techniques such as rule-based systems are also considered to be forms of artificial intelligence.
+While machine learning (ML) has contributed substantially to the field of AI, other non-learning techniques such as rule-based or *symbolic* systems are also forms of artificial intelligence.

+## What types of problems is ML good for?
+Machine Learning is a good fit for problems in which it would be infeasible for software developers and domain experts to design a system that could encode all the necessary rulesets to obtain accurate predictions.
+In other words, if your problem can be solved with a few *if/then* statements, it is probably not a good fit for machine learning due to unnecessary complexity.

 ## What environment (SAPI) should I run Rubix ML in?
 All Rubix ML projects are designed to run from the PHP command line interface ([CLI](http://php.net/manual/en/features.commandline.php)).
 The reason almost always boils down to performance and memory consumption.